PRIVATE STUDY

 Apart from his teaching at New School University Jazz and Contemporary Music in New York City, New York Jazz Workshop and numerous guest artist residenciesRichard maintains a robust teaching studio dedicated to private and semi-private study in a wide scope of music disciplines and levels.

-Richard teaches all adult musicians: professional, college, pre-college and enthusiasts.
+Richard teaches all adult musicians: professional, college, pre-college and enthusiasts:

 He is fluent in Portuguese and conversational in French, Spanish and Japanese.